godwokenrises/godwoken/docs/optimistic-rollup.md

 ### Account

-The following fields construct an account `(id: u32, nonce: u32, code_hash: Byte32, args: Bytes)`:
+The following fields construct an account `(id: u32, nonce: u32, code: Script)`:

 - id, the unique id of the account
 - nonce, an increment nonce
+- code, compatible with CKB Script structure
   - code_hash, blake2b hash of the contract code, for an EOA(external owned account) the code_hash reference to a unlock contract
   - args, initial args for the contract, used to distinguish different contracts
+  - script_hash_type, always equals to data
-- *address, a unique virtual field calculated by blake2b(code_hash | args); the creation will fail if the address is a collision with an existing one.
+- *address, a unique virtual field calculated by blake2b(code); the creation will fail if the address is a collision with an existing one.

 States of accounts are all accumulated in the global merkle tree, so we don't have a per account `state_root`.